Female scientists from UM showcase their work in Chicago

 Women from Montpellier share their passion

-Among more than 140 portraits, Sandrine Bardet, Francesca Casoni, and Isabelle Parrot each talk about their work at the University of Montpellier.
+Among more than 140 portraits, Sandrine Bardet, Francesca Casoni, and Isabelle Parrot each describe their work at the University of Montpellier.
 Experts in fields as diverse as management sciences, medicinal chemistry, and wood mechanics, all three share a passion for science and innovation, as well as a desire to pass on their knowledge.

 To visit the exhibition in Chicago:Alliance Française de Chicago website